The highest-profile miscarriage of justice of the twenty-first century

 But print and online journalism are only part of the story.
 The trials of Amanda Knox and Raffaele Sollecito saw the internet mature as a medium for hate against criminal defendants.
 The anonymity it offers enabled an army of trolls to attack them continuously and without mercy.
-Websites were set-up specifically for this purpose.
+Websites were set up specifically for this purpose.
 Far from being interested in truth or justice, their sole purpose was to invent and repeat lies and myths that were disproved many times both in and out of court.

 The modus operandi of the trolls was articulated decades ago by Joseph Goebbels, “If you tell a lie big enough and keep repeating it, people will eventually come to believe it.”
 By this means they hoped to deny two innocent people the eventual exoneration that was their right.

-The so called ‘evidence’ against Knox and Sollecito ranks amongst the most bogus and risible ever presented before a court of law.
+The so-called ‘evidence’ against Knox and Sollecito ranks amongst the most bogus and risible ever presented before a court of law.
 The state of Italy should be embarrassed that anyone dared to argue that any of it had probative value.

 Nothing of Knox or Sollecito was found in the room where Meredith Kercher died.
 The items that were supposed to have implicated them – a knife and a bra clasp – are scientifically worthless and logically invalid.
 No honest prosecutor would have dared to use them.
-But in this case the prosecution was so eager to convict that the list of the abuses of due process of Italian and European law is two pages long.
+But in this case, the prosecution was so eager to convict that the list of the abuses of due process of Italian and European law is two pages long.
 A petition was launched demanding a thorough investigation into the denial of rights to the accused, which was presented to the US State Department.
 By the time of Knox and Sollecito’s final acquittal in March 2015, it had amassed 4100 signatures after only 3 months online.

 The prosecution’s lab technician and DNA ‘expert’, Patrizia Stefanoni, falsified documents and committed double perjury regarding the knife.
 She also destroyed the bra clasp through improper storage.
-Test results that should have been shared with the defence that proved that no bloody footprints were detected on passageway floors, were suppressed until half way through the first trial.
+Test results that should have been shared with the defense that proved that no bloody footprints were detected on passageway floors, were suppressed until halfway through the first trial.
 In excess of 100 DNA profiles from the crime scene ‘disappeared’.
 Other evidence destruction and disappearance included 29 phone intercepts of Knox and Sollecito talking before they were arrested and Knox’s computer and camera which had photographs demonstrating her friendship with Kercher.

 When this misfeasance was revealed to the court, it was ignored by the journalists who slept or joked in an anteroom.
-Just one of Stefanoni’s misdemeanours should have terminated the trial.
+Just one of Stefanoni’s misdemeanors should have terminated the trial.
 Each of them should have triggered an investigation into malpractice.

 If the forensic evidence presented in court was a scientific joke, the prosecution’s witnesses were no better.
 They tripped over their own statements and revealed themselves to be confused drug addicts and unreliable poseurs.